guodah/SimpleSQL/README.md

 	ON TESTTABLEA.B = TESTTABLEB.B)

+**May 12, 2018**: added code for using transitive condition to narrow down the considered rows in joined relations.
+For example, the following SQL statement:

+	// testtableA (a,b,c,d)
+	// testtableB (a,b,e,f)
+	select a,b, e, f
+	from testtableA natural join testtableB
+	where testtableA.a>2

+Because the natural join is to match the rows in testtableA and testtableB using columns a and b, the where condition **testtableA.a>2** also implies **testtableB.a>2**.
+Therefore, the previous SQL statement can be optimized to the following where the "where" condition is pushed down to the joined tables:

+				SELECT TESTTABLEA.A, TESTTABLEA.B, TESTTABLEB.E, TESTTABLEB.F
+				FROM (
+					SELECT TESTTABLEA.B, TESTTABLEA.A
+					FROM (TESTTABLEA)
+					WHERE TESTTABLEA.A > 2)
+				NATURAL JOIN
+					(SELECT TESTTABLEB.A, TESTTABLEB.B, TESTTABLEB.E, TESTTABLEB.F
+					FROM (TESTTABLEB)
+					WHERE TESTTABLEB.A > 2))

+The next example considers inner join and subquery:

+	// testtableA (a,b,c,d)
+	// testtableB (a,b,e,f)
+	select testtableA.a, testtableB.b, testtableB.e
+	from
+		testtableA
+	inner join
+		(select * from testtableB)
+	on testtableA.a=testtableB.a
+	where testtableA.a>2

+This statement can be optimized to the following:

+	SELECT TESTTABLEA.A, TESTTABLEB.B, TESTTABLEB.E
+	FROM (
+		(SELECT TESTTABLEA.A
+		FROM (TESTTABLEA)
+		WHERE TESTTABLEA.A > 2)
+	INNER JOIN
+		(SELECT TESTTABLEB.A, TESTTABLEB.B, TESTTABLEB.E
+		FROM (TESTTABLEB)
+		WHERE TESTTABLEB.A > 2)
+	ON TESTTABLEA.A = TESTTABLEB.A)

 **PLAN**:
+* add code for join simplication
 * implement predicate push down for join conditions
 * add count distinct
 * add semi join